theturboturnip/harper/packages/web/src/routes/docs/about/+page.md

 title: What Is Harper?
 ---

-Harper is a grammar checker designed to run anywhere there's text (so really, anywhere).
+Harper is a grammar checker designed to run anywhere there is text (so really, anywhere).
 Most Harper users are catching their mistakes in Neovim, [Obsidian](/obsidian), or Visual Studio Code.

 <script>